baconjs/bacon.js/README.md

 `Bacon.once(value)` creates an EventStream that delivers the given single value for the first subscriber.
 The stream will end immediately after this value.
+You can also send send an `Error` event instead of a
+value: `Bacon.once(new Bacon.Error("fail"))`.

-`Bacon.fromArray(values)` creates an EventStream that delivers the given series of values to the first subscriber.
+`Bacon.fromArray(values)` creates an EventStream that delivers the given series of values (given as array) to the first subscriber.
 The stream ends after these values have been delivered.
+You can also send `Error` events, or any combination of pure values and error events like this:
+`Bacon.fromArray([1, new Bacon.Error()])

 `Bacon.interval(interval, value)` repeats the single element indefinitely with the given interval (in milliseconds)